-"The most important is looks agesthetically, the checkering, finish, etc. and get it off the shelf; ... to have the greatest little impact; that is, creates the first papers ion and gets the gun off the cast and into the consumer's hands.
-It may only then that the more individualized/idiosyncratic balance, feel and fit attributes come into play.
-Performance, while to a large degree assumed (and much ^{} See The Gediman Research Group, Inc.: "Quality Perceptions: Showings and Center Fire Rifles," March 1981. influenced by amand reput about 11st is a faction.
-One proceed the market are derived from the inspaction and working not the parties of the Consumers vary in their scrutinizing with the emphasis depending one degree on their own particular areas of interest (wood working me in the contented, etc.) as well as their personal gun experts and level established are numerous cues which many people use to make their quality established in general, these cues can be categorized into the following areas: ''' - Overall design ''' - Wood, ''' ...color: darker ''' ...finish: satin or (not too extreme) gloss, smooth ...checkering: cut, neat, clean, attractive, functions ...wood species: walnut - Metal ...blueing: lustrous, well polished, consistent color ...good steel: no alloys, blued not blacked ...forming: milled/machined best; castings next best; stampings acceptable (i.e., probably not specifically noted) if well executed and finished/colored ...finishing: clean, smooth, sharp (where appropriate); functional extras -- e.g., jeweling knurled bolt - Operation/Parts ...action: smooth, no wobble, strong looking (including extractor) ^{} Highlighted here; detailed in the main chapter.
+"The most important is looks -- aesthetically, the checkering. finish, etc. -- to get it off the shelf." ...to have the greatest initial impact; that is, creates the first impression and gets the gun off the rack and into the consumer's hands.
+It is only then that the more individualized/idiosyncratic balance, feel, and fit attributes come into play.
+Performance, while to a large degree assumed (and much See The Gediman Research Group, Inc.: "Quality Perceptions: Shotguns and Center Fire Rifles," March 1981. -3influenced by brand reputation), also is a factor.
+Some cues to performance are derived from the inspection and "working" of the mechanical operations.
+Consumers vary in their scrutinizing, with the emphasis depending to some degree on their own particular areas of interest (wood working, mechanically oriented, etc.) as well as their personal gun expertise.
+Nevertheless, there are numerous cues which many people use to make their quality assessments.
+In general, these cues can be categorized into the following areas\: - Overall design ...slender, "classic" \\ - Wood - ... shape: tapering lines, no square, boxy edges - ... grain: tight, patterned - ....color: darker - ... finish: satin or (not too extreme) gloss, smooth - ... checkering: cut, neat, clean, attractive, functional - ...wood species: walnut - Metal - ...blueing: lustrous, well polished, consistent color - ... good steel: no alloys, blued not blacked - ...forming: milled/machined best; castings next best; stampings acceptable (i.e., probably not specifically noted) if well executed and finished/colored - ...finishing: clean, smooth, sharp (where appropriate); functional extras -- e.g., jeweling, knurled bolt - Operation/Parts - ...action: smooth, no wobble, strong looking (including extractor) \ Highlighted here; detailed in the main chapter.

+\\ This and other research points to a shift in consumers' design preferences (back) toward a more restrained, conservative look.
+(See also The Gediman Research Group, Inc.: "Model 700 ADL Product/Marketing Revitalization Research," June 1982.) . .

+safety: quiet, positive; (for some) option to work

+action with safety on

+...floor plate: hinged, maybe a clip

+...trigger: crisp, clean, precise

+- Wood-to-Metal Fit

+... close, touching but not binding; flush

+- Accessories

+...plastic parts (fore-end cap, pistol grip cap) considered cheap (looking)

+... spacers: if present, even thickness, non plastic

+...butt plate: steel preferred

+... recoil pad: inclusion a plus (for some)\

+...sights: mixed reaction to inclusion or exclusion; if included, integrated (not "stuck on"), precise, solid

+...studs, swivels: inclusion a plus\

+...integral scope mounts: inclusion a plus, as on the Ruger 77\

+- Accuracy:

-^{}This and other research points to a shift in consumers design preferences (back) toward a more restrained, conservative look (See also The Gediman Research Group, Inc.: "Model 700 ADL Product/Marketing Revitation Research," June 1982.) - afety: quite an affect for the - floos plate: hisped maying a fire - trigger: crisps clean, precise - Wood-to-Metal Fit - ... tose, touching but not binding affush - Accessories - Conclusive Daily a sense of the property of the party of - .. space rest in or entire even in active est from thostic - ... butt plate : steel pretered - recoil nad: inclision a plus leve - included, integrated (not "stuck on") process sold - ...studs, swivels: inclusion a plus. - ...integral scope mounts: inclusion a plus, as on the Ruger 77 - Accuracy: - ...cued by good barrel inletting, good sights, angled bolting system (Ruger) Not infrequently, certain external cues are assumed by consumers to be indicative (or least suggestive) of internal quality, especially those which are considered to be examples of "craftsmanship" "We don't know internally, but overall appearance in it looks nice and well fitted, we assume, right on wrong that the rest was made with the same kind of precision and care."
-Unavoidably, in the groups, discussion of quality cues, per sec sometimes spills over into discussion of desired features which only indirectly. if at all, bear on quality (and/or on value). ^{} Dealers, as a result of greater gunsmithing/repair knowledge are less likely to make this assumption.
-While not-a "hardware" cue is much, it's clear that brand mode, representation plays a role in the consumer's perception of quality.
-Typically sentent acts to pre-condition and also reinforce the consumer's expectation and probably alters his degree of objectivity while inspecting a potential our chase.
+...cued by good barrel inletting, good sights, angled bolting system (Ruger) Not infrequently, certain external cues are assumed by consumers to be indicative (or least suggestive) of internal quality,\\ especially those which are considered to be examples of "craftsmanship": "We don't know internally, but overall appearance, if it looks nice and well fitted, we assume, right or wrong, that the rest was made with the same kind of precision and care." \ Unavoidably, in the groups, discussion of quality cues, per se, sometimes spills over into discussion of desired features which only indirectly. if at all, bear on quality (and/or on value). \\ Dealers, as a result of greater gunsmithing/repair knowledge, are less likely to make this assumption.
+While not a "hardware" cue as such, it's clear that brand/model reputation plays a role in the consumer's perception of quality.
+Typically, reputation acts to pre-condition and also reinforce the consumer's expectations, and probably alters his degree of objectivity while inspecting a potential purchase.
 Dealers.
-On the whole, while somewhat more discriminating and tertainly more expert and appreciative of technical/design nuance, dealers are not significantly different from the consumers with respect to perceived cuerns elements of quality.
-Strategy Implications " Based on these results - But again a suron other recent and consistent research findings- a name of any one in the beautiful to the property of the same time the whole.
-Indeed, successur destroy the same time the whole.
-Indeed, successur destroy the same time the whole indeed, successur destroy the same time the whole being greater than the same of parts-creaming overfall are affineness, or quality.
-As such design is an underlying substitution to following and in some instances it can be an overrunant forces. - Slender, classic, tapered, resulting in no excession under a material - Even slander (er) barrer for hinting not targe supertur - Tapered lines on tappel no extraneous project toge - No parts features that look erica fibuck by or stoomer e.g., recoil lug on Remington Additional quality-cueing points to some all independences and design context, include:
+On the whole, while somewhat more discriminating and certainly more expert and appreciative of technical/design nuance, dealers are not significantly different from the consumers with respect to perceived cueing elements of quality.
+Strategy Implications • • ۰.